 Cost to acid wash a pool

 Aside from treatment costs, an acid wash can be inconvenient and expensive.
 For example, an acid wash alone costs between $850-$4,000 depending on the size of your pool.
 Also the prices does change depending on the severity of the stains.
 Importantly, this price does not include the tap water needed to refill the pool.
-This is normally around $185 for 50,000 Litres of water from most city councils.
+This is often around $125 for 10,000 Gallons of water from most cities.
 Finally, there is the additional cost of the salt, pool acid, sunscreen and buffer to re-balance your pool water after it is refilled.

 The importance of contractor insurance

 If you must acid wash your pool then we strongly suggest choosing a reputable contractor who has current liability insurance.
 This is because very occasionally, when the water is removed, the sides of the pool can buckle, crack or lift out of the ground.
 Importantly, the damage from uplift damage is not repairable.
 So, to help prevent this, most pools have a hydrostatic valve.
 This valve normally releases any water pressure under the pool.
 However, in older pools, these valves can seize up completely.
 This means that the water pressure under the pool becomes very high.
 So in these situations, pool uplift is a strong possibility when the water is drained.

 When this uplift occurs the pool is irreparable and an entirely new pool is required as you simply cannot push the pool back down.
 You will require your contractors insurance to build an entirely new pool should this happen to you.